AlexanderOG/CRI-OS-Dashboard/README.md

 ```

 # Run the example
-To run the example dashboard you need to enter the following command:
+To run the example dashboard you need to enter the following command in Windows:
 ```
 streamlit run .\dashboardExample.py
 ```
+For MacOS and Linux user, remove ``` .\ ```

 # Run the COVID-19 dasboard
 To run the COVID-19 dashboard you need to enter the following command: